 - The dividends of these companies have increased by an average of 1.72% per year, after inflation.

-While there are many other factors that can impact stock market returns, a growing economy can create a positive environment for companies to operate in and potentially increase their profits.
+While many other factors can impact stock market returns, a growing economy can create a positive environment for companies to operate in and potentially increase their profits.

 Let’s look at one of the largest companies in the U.S., Apple.

 Sales more than doubled while the company’s profit increased by 150%.
-During the same period, Apple paid out over $120 billion to shareholders in the form of dividends.
-During this period, its share price increased greatly.
+During the same period, Apple paid out over $120 billion to shareholders in dividends.
+During this period, its share price increased enormously.

 It’s not the Illuminati that has driven Apple’s stock up over the past nine years.
 The price has gone up because Apple is simply making a lot more money than it used to.
 All things being equal, a company that generates more profits should be worth more.

-Over the next 30 years, the economy will likely continue to grow, and it does not appear that it needs to grow at a very fast pace to produce good returns.
+Over the next 30 years, the economy will likely continue to grow, and it does not appear to need to grow very fast to produce good returns.
 In fact, an economy that grows at a more modest but stable rate may well be better for stock returns.